WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

      * Vertical scaling is required for enhanced **write** performance.
      * RDS can be **scaled out** using **RDS Read Replica**, which is a read-only copy of the RDS database that handles **read** requests while the original DB handles write requests - these can be **scaled out.**
    * #### Availability
      * You can create a **RDS Standby** copy in another AZ so you have multi-AZ deployment, which is essential for disaster recovery.
+     * **RDS Standbys** are not used for scalability like Read Replicas are - their sole purpose is for failover and disaster recovery.